mk48/mkumaran.net/content/blog/2021/Blazor-PWA/index.md

 open `pushNotifications.js` then replace the publick key with generated key from previous step.

 - in real application, we have to pass this public key from a REST service.
+Keep the key in server and send to client by REST service.
-- I just copy pasted the key for example.
+- I just copy pasted the key here for example.
   ![](update-publickey-in-client.png)

 ## Create notification code in server